Sufism: Contributions to other domains of scholarship

 Sufism has contributed significantly to the elaboration of theoretical perspectives in many domains of intellectual endeavor.
 For instance, the doctrine of "subtle centers" or centers of subtle cognition (known as Lataif-e-sitta) addresses the matter of the awakening of spiritual intuition.
 In general, these subtle centers or latâ'if are thought of as faculties that are to be purified sequentially in order to bring the seeker's wayfaring to completion.
 A concise and useful summary of this system from a living exponent of this tradition has been published by Muhammad Emin Er.

 Sufi psychology has influenced many areas of thinking both within and outside of Islam, drawing primarily upon three concepts.
 Ja'far al-Sadiq (both an imam in the Shia tradition and a respected scholar and link in chains of Sufi transmission in all Islamic sects) held that human beings are dominated by a lower self called the nafs (self, ego, person), a faculty of spiritual intuition called the qalb (heart), and ruh (soul).
 These interact in various ways, producing the spiritual types of the tyrant (dominated by nafs), the person of faith and moderation (dominated by the spiritual heart), and the person lost in love for God (dominated by the ruh).

-Of note with regard to the spread of Sufi psychology in the West is Robert Frager, a Sufi teacher authorized in the Khalwati Jerrahi order.
+Of note with regard to the spread of Sufi psychology in the West is Robert Frager, a Sufi teacher authorized in the Jerrahi order.
 Frager was a trained psychologist, born in the United States, who converted to Islam in the course of his practice of Sufism and wrote extensively on Sufism and psychology.

 Sufi cosmology and Sufi metaphysics are also noteworthy areas of intellectual accomplishment.